Turning climate concern into productive action, one hour a week

 We’re living through a climate emergency of epic proportions.
 Scientific data clearly demonstrate how rapid warming is changing our planet, making it increasingly inhospitable.
 Health professionals at the frontlines routinely deal with the fallout from extreme heat and polluted air, which disproportionately harm human health and claim lives in poor communities and communities of color.
 There’s nothing mysterious about the cause of global warming (carbon pollution), or the source of the pollution (burning fossil fuels).

 Our message is: don’t get hung up on the complexity of the issue.
 You don’t need to read another book on climate before you roll up your sleeves.
-Don’t get lost down the rabbit hole of troubleshooting your personal carbon footprint, a trap set by the oil industry to offload accountability onto consumers.
+Don’t get lost in the rabbit hole of troubleshooting your personal carbon footprint, a narrative that has often distracted from systemic solutions.
 Of course, whenever you can switch to an electric vehicle, fly less, eat sustainably, and swap out your lightbulbs, please do so—but don’t miss the forest for the trees.
 Most importantly, preserve your mental health by limiting the doom-scrolling.
 Collective action is a fulfilling antidote to the doom and gloom.
-Join us and become a climate changemaker.
-You can find us at www.climatechangemakers.org (@theclimatevote on Twitter and Instagram).

 © 2022 Climate Changemakers